pepelsbey/svgvspng.com/README.md

 > B: Nope!
 Always PNG!
 PNG only!!!
 No thinking required!!
 I love PNG.
 PNG!
 PNG!

-Inspired by [SVG vs PNG](http://moarcpp.blogspot.com/) comix, which was inspired by Louis Brandy’s “[PNG vs JPEG](http://lbrandy.com/blog/2008/10/my-first-and-last-webcomic/)” comix, which was inspired by [original xkcd comix](http://xkcd.com/), which was inspired by… hell if I know.
+Inspired by [SVG vs PNG](http://moarcpp.blogspot.com/) comix, which was inspired by Louis Brandy’s [PNG vs JPEG](http://lbrandy.com/blog/2008/10/my-first-and-last-webcomic/) comix, which was inspired by original [xkcd](http://xkcd.com/) comix, which was inspired by… hell if I know.

 ---
 Licensed under [MIT License](LICENSE.md).